earthlab/dev-earthlab-site/_posts/class-lessons/R/dc-spatio-temporal-intro/2016-11-28-SI07-intro-CRS-projection.md

 ---
-layout: single
-title: "Spatial Intro 04: Intro to Coordinate Reference Systems & Spatial Projections"
+title: "Intro to Coordinate Reference Systems & Spatial Projections"
-date: 2015-10-26
 authors: [Leah Wasser]
 contributors: [NEON Data Skills]
 dateCreated: 2015-10-23
-lastModified: 2016-10-04
+lastModified: 2016-11-28
 packagesLibraries: [ ]
 category: [course-materials]
 excerpt: "This lesson covers the key spatial attributes that are needed to work with